Mogoeng Mogoeng Chief Justice Constitutional Court

-Despite strong opposition from human rights groups, on September 8 President Jacob Zuma appointed Mogoeng Mogoeng as Chief Justice of South Africa’s Constitutional Court and head of the country’s judiciary.
+Despite strong opposition from human rights groups, on September 8, President Jacob Zuma appointed Mogoeng Mogoeng as Chief Justice of South Africa’s Constitutional Court and head of the country’s judiciary.
 Mogoeng has served as a justice for two years of twelve years.
-As Chief Justice he will lead the court during the last decade of his 12-year term.
-South Africa’s high court decides questions related to the constitution and makes judicial appointment recommendations to the president.
+As Chief Justice, he will lead the court during the last decade of his twelve-year term.
+South Africa’s high court reviews questions related to the constitution and makes recommendations for judicial appointment to the president.
 Critics say Mogoeng’s influence will lead to a more conservative judiciary prone to deferring to the executive.

 Documents seen by local newspapers detail superior court appeal cases over the past decade in which gender and legal activists questioned Mogoeng’s judgments.
 One case was a 2001 appeal by a man who tied a woman to the bumper of his car and “drove the vehicle about 50 metres (55 yards) at high speed”.
 Mogoeng ruled that the two-year sentence imposed was “too harsh by any standards” and instead fined the man R2000 ($275).
 Among his reasons for reversing the charges were that the accused “pleaded guilty and therefore showed remorse and the complainant didn’t sustain serious injuries”.